 Drum roll, please….
 I hereby declare Santa Gertrudis to be the loveliest village in Ibiza.
-Santa Gertrudis is in the geographical heart of Ibiza, and I am sure: the town will also find a place in your heart.
+Santa Gertrudis is in the geographical heart of Ibiza, and I am sure: Santa Gertrudis in Ibiza will also find a place in your heart.

 Santa Gertrudis’ growth spurt

-Santa Gertrudis was relatively unknown a few years ago but has gone through a considerable growth spurt.
+Santa Gertrudis in Ibiza was relatively unknown a few years ago but has gone through a considerable growth spurt.
 As a result, the range of restaurants and shops has massively increased.

 In the village square is a white limestone church.
 It’s surrounded by quaint boutiques, traditional local restaurants, and modern hip eateries.
 There are not really any sights, so you mainly come to Santa Gertrudis to stroll through the streets and settle down with a drink at one of the cafes.
 There are many good restaurants here, also for the evening.